max-k/compose-bash-wrapper/README.md

-  rm   : Delete all (running or not) services containers sh   : Run a shell in a running service container dead : Run a shell in a non-running service container sync : Sync enstadm codebase with running python service container
+  rm   : Delete all (running or not) services containers sh   : Run a shell in a running service container dead : Run a shell in a non-running service container sync : Sync codebase with running service container logs  : Show container(s) logs and follow them by default clean : Delete volumes related to current docker-compose
   *    : Any other subcommand will be forwarded to docker-compose

 This wrapper can only be used with 'version 2' docker-compose.yml